Royal and Hashemite Order of the Pearl: Heraldry

+Those in the two highest ranks (Paramount Class and Grand Corden) are allowed to bear heraldic supporters through the Gateway Chronicler King of Arms, the official responsible for regulating heraldry for the Royal House of Sulu.
+A widow of a member was not granted supporters, but was otherwise entitled to them, may petition for them posthumously.

+Those in the three highest ranks (Paramount Class, Grand Cordon, and Distinguished Companion) may include the star of the Order behind their coats of arms.

 Honorific Title

-No specific courtesy titles are awarded to Members of the Order but those belonging in the upper class who are either a Distinguished Companion or a Grand Cordon are permitted to use conventional honorific titles such as "The Honourable" or "Excellency".
+No specific courtesy titles are awarded to Members of the Order but those belonging in the upper class who are either a Distinguished Companion or a Grand Cordon are permitted to use conventional honorific titles such as "The Honorable" or "Excellency".
 Royal Companion Members normally have their own customary titles of nobility but some notable members may also be awarded the senior nobility title of "Datu Sadja" which is exclusively granted by the Sultan.
-Conferring of customary titles is protected under the Rules and Regulations of the Indigenous Peoples Rights Act of 1997.
+Conferring of customary titles is protected under the Rules and Regulations of the Indigenous Peoples Rights Act of 1997, allowing indigenous cultural communities, including the Sultanate of Sulu, "to preserve and protect their culture, traditions and institutions."